Who is playing in the World Cup today? Full TV schedule for Monday 28th November

 Who is playing in the World Cup today?
-Full TV schedule, kick-off times and fixtures
+Full schedule, kick-off times and fixtures

 Full list of World Cup 2022 fixtures and dates